Breeding birds: 19,000 pairs

 Wintering birds: 58-80,000 birds

-Adult black guillemots in breeding plumage are entirely black or very dark brown except for a white patch on the uppwerwing and white undertail coverts.
+In breeding plumage, the adult black guillemot is entirely black or very dark brown except for a white patch on the uppwerwing and white undertail coverts.
 Some birds may occasionally be missing the wing patches.

-Out of breeding plumage black guillemots are light grey with white wing patches.
-Their head and underparts are white and their upperparts are speckled with light grey, black, and white.
+Out of breeding plumage, the black guillemot is light grey with white wing patches.
+Its head and underparts are white, and its upperparts are speckled with light grey, black, and white.

-Juvenile black guillemots are similar to adults in winter.
-Their upperwing patches are mottled and their wing coverts have brown tips.
+The juvenile black guillemot is similar to adults in winter, but its upperwing patches are mottled and the wing coverts have brown tips.

-Black guillemots breed between late May and mid June.
-They breed in small scattered colonies.
-The nest is in a rock crevice at the base of a cliff or in a cavity in the cliff face.
+It nests either alone or in small, scattered colonies.
+The nest is typically located in a rock crevice at the base of a cliff or in a cavity along the cliff face.
+While it is occasionally concealed by vegetation, it is most often placed directly on the ground.

-Black guillemots lay 1-2 white eggs with dark markings which are incubated by both adults for 28-32 days.
-Chicks are semi-precocial and covered in dark down, but are fed by both parents until they fledge at 3-40 days.
-They reach sexual maturity at 3-4 years.
+The black guillemot lays 1-2 dull white or pale green eggs with dark markings which are incubated by both adults for 28-32 days.
+Chicks are semi-precocial and covered in dark down, and are fed by both parents until they fledge at 30-40 days.
+They reach sexual maturity at 3-4 years, when they return to their natal colony.

 Black guillemots eat mainly fish but further north will also feed on crustaceans.